Manage the use of resources

 You must be able to:

-- identify the availability, demand and cost for logistics resources in your organisation
+8. identify the availability, demand and cost for these resources in your organisation

-- identify the factors that could affect the use of logistics resources
+9. identify the factors that could affect the use of these resources

-- plan how the logistics resources could be used to meet business needs and maximise profitability in your organisation
+10. plan how resources could be better used to meet business needs in your organisation

-- optimise the use of logistics resources to achieve a balance of usage and performance
+12. optimise the use of resources to achieve a balance of usage and performance

-- communicate with, and inform colleagues of, their organisational responsibilities in relation to using logistics resources
+14. inform colleagues of their organisational responsibilities in relation to the use and care of resources

-- monitor the use of logistics resources to identify any positive or negative effects on the environment
+16. monitor the use of resources to identify any positive or negative effects on the environment

 Knowledge and Understanding